xaviermignot/xaviermignot.github.io/_drafts/azure-certifications-prep-guide.md

 - Create an account to track your progress and gain xp, it's more rewarding/addictive
 - Use bookmarks and collections to save up things you wanna learn
 - Under each exam page, there is a list of *learning paths* to follow to prepare for the exam.
 Do as much as you can !
 - There are some questions after each module, which are relatively easy.
-Don't be too confident if you always find the good answers, as most of the questions in the exams are harder
+Don't be too confident if you always find the good answers, as the questions is the exams are usually harder 😉

 ## MeasureUp practice tests

-Pros and cons of using those
+At some point you will consider getting a practice test from MeasureUp, as those are official practice tests.
+I have already used them a few times, here are their advantages in my opinion:
+- The interface is similar, but not exactly like the real exam UI.
+So if it's your first exam, it helps to get familiar with the exam experience and the type of questions.
+- Each answer comes with an explanation, and resources to know more about it.
+So if you're wrong, you can learn why and improve

+Additionally here are some tips I can provide on the practice tests:
+- Do not spend too much time working on them.
+It's tempting to dedicate almost all your studying time to it, as you want to improve your score, but be careful.
+I have already done this too much, and at the end I knew almost all questions by heart, which was worthless.
+Remember you're preparing to get certified on a piece of tech, not on a set of questions !
+- Opinions will vary on this, but in my experience I have almost never met a question in the real exam that was in a practice test.
+This a good and a bad point, the practice test does not provide the questions in advance, it prepares you to think in the way the real exam is made.

+Lastly if you search for practice tests on the web, outside of the official ones you will find tons of websites that guarantee 100% success with *real* questions.
+Do not trust them, these are bullshit, barely legal sources I think, and the worst way to prepare for an exam: you might get certified using these, but you not learn anything valuable at the end.

 ## Other sources of information
 Blog posts, Pluralsight, reddit, ...